 98. The Scheme

-(1) The Commission is charged with ensuring that a scheme is compiled, to be known as the Arterial Drainage Scheme, whereby practical and economic provision is made, in consultation with the Corporation, for the planning, managing, maintaining, financing, extending and improving of drainage services to serve the Area.
+(1) The Minister is charged with ensuring that a scheme is compiled, to be known as the Arterial Drainage Scheme, whereby practical and economic provision is made, in consultation with the Corporation, for the planning, managing, maintaining, financing, extending and improving of drainage services to serve the Area.

-(2) The Commission shall prepare, and from time to time review and amend, plans which together will ultimately illustrate the Arterial Drainage Scheme in such a manner as to show —
+(2) The Minister shall prepare, and from time to time review and amend, plans which together will ultimately illustrate the Arterial Drainage Scheme in such a manner as to show —

 (a) drainage catchments;